BassT23/Proxmox/README.md

 - Logging - location can be change in config file
 - Exit tracking, so you can send additional commands for finish or failure (edit files in `/etc/ultimate-updater/exit`)
 - [Config file](https://github.com/BassT23/Proxmox/tree/master#config-file)
+- Use TAG/ID/Range for "Only" / "Exclude" LXC/VM
+- send email after update/check
-- Trim filesystem on ext4 nodes -
+- Trim filesystem on ext4 nodes

 Info can be found with `update -h`